On This Page

 • For privacy and on-prem control: Tabnine Enterprise.

-• For experimental, complex workflows: OpenAI Codex.
+• For experimental, complex workflows: GPT-4o or Claude for code.

 Review every AI commit manually, run automated vulnerability scans, validate compliance, and restrict AI access to non-sensitive repositories where possible.